 A healthy frame of brood.

-Your beehive spring management check is a great time to ensure they are getting the right nutrition to set them up for the year ahead.
+Your beehive’s spring management check is a great time to ensure that they are getting the right nutrition to prepare for the year ahead.

-Spring feeding bees is rarely necessary in Australia.
+Spring-feeding bees are rarely necessary in Australia.
 A beehive that has had a harsh winter due to a lack of nectar and pollen may have used up a lot of honey stores.
-All beekeepers should ensure that their beehives have a good population of bees and up to a full box of honey to see them through a tough winter.
+All beekeepers should ensure that their beehives have a good population of bees and up to a whole box of honey to see them through a harsh winter.
 This is particularly relevant in the colder areas of Australia.

 It is difficult for bees to raise brood in spring if they don’t have a good source of pollen and nectar.
 A healthy hive in spring should have a couple of frames of honey and a pollen source coming in to get a good start.
-If it is not feasible to move hives to better location beekeepers, have a range of options for feeding pollen substitutes and 1:1 sugar/water which can save a starving colony in spring.
+If it is not feasible to move hives to better locations, beekeepers should have a range of options for feeding pollen substitutes and 1:1 sugar/water, which can save a starving colony in spring.

 The NSW Department of Primary Industries also has an excellent factsheet called Feeding Sugar to Honeybees.